JunfengYang/IKAnalyzerOptimize/README.md

 Base on IK Analyzer release 5.0.
 Optimize the original IKAnalyzer to support lucene 4.0 -  4.6.
 Upper version none test, please give me feed back.

-I'm mainlu used in Solr 4.4 .
+I'm mainly used in Solr 4.4 .

 New features: